-This course consists of rehearsals and performance of a full-length operatic production with orchestra.
-Emphasis is placed on the cooperative blending of all theatre and musical activities into a finished public performance.
-This is the summer version of Music 42. \See counselor regarding transfer credit limitations.
-MUSIC 45, Musical Theatre Workshop 3 units Transfer: UC, CSU • Prerequisite: Pre-enrollment auditions required.
-Theories, techniques and practices of musical theatre performance are studied with laboratory instruction leading to public performances.
-The class concentrates on preparing and performing scenes, culminating in a public performance. \See counselor regarding transfer credit limitations.
+This course introduces the student to theories, techniques and practices of musical theatre performance.
+The class concentrates on preparing and performing scenes from musical theatre, culminating in a public performance.
+Attendance at theatre productions for which students must purchase tickets is required.

 Music 45 is the same course as Theatre Arts 45.
 Students may earn credit for one, but not both.

-MUSIC 46, Production for the Younger Audience 3 units Transfer: CSU • Prerequisite: Pre-enrollment audition required.
+MUSIC 46, Production for the Younger Audience

+• Prerequisite: Pre-enrollment audition required.
 Co-enrollment in Theatre Arts 51 is required.

 This course includes rehearsals and performances of a theatrical production geared specifically for a younger audience.
 It explores acting skills through the application and development of progressive performance techniques.
 Emphasis is placed on cooperative blending of all theatre activities into a finished public performance.
 Students will rehearse and prepare material and learn about the processes of performing for the live theatre.
 Attendance of theatre productions for which students must purchase tickets is required.
 Music 46 is the same course as Theatre Arts 53.
 Students may receive credit for one but not both.
 MUSIC 46 is the same course as TH ART 53.
 Students may earn credit for one but not both.

-MUSIC 50A, Elementary Voice 2 units Transfer: UC, CSU • Prerequisite: None.
+MUSIC 50A, Elementary Voice

 Introduction to the fundamental principles of singing: breath control, tone production, diction and the use of appropriate song material.

-MUSIC 50B, Intermediate Voice 2 units
+MUSIC 50B, Intermediate Voice

-Transfer: UC, CSU

-Advisory: Music 50A.
+• Advisory: Music 50A.

 Continued development of vocal technique, musicianship, style and interpretations and song repertoire.

-MUSIC 52, Advanced Production - Musical Theatre 5 units Transfer: UC, CSU • Prerequisite: Pre-enrollment auditions required.
+MUSIC 52, Advanced Production - Musical Theatre

 This course includes rehearsals and performances of the department's musical theatre production.
 Dance laboratory is included. \See counselor regarding transfer credit limitations.

-MUSIC 53, Jazz Vocal Ensemble 2 units Transfer: CSU • Prerequisite: Audition required.
+MUSIC 53, Jazz Vocal Ensemble

 The jazz vocal ensemble is open to all students, subject to audition standards.
 Selected vocal students function as a musical ensemble.
 They prepare and perform vocal music in the jazz and popular idiom.

 MUSIC 55, Concert Chorale

-2 units

-Transfer: UC, CSU

-• Prerequisite: Audition required.

 The concert chorale is open to all students, subject to audition standards.
 The course includes study and performance of major choral works, both a cappella and accompanied.

-MUSIC 57, Advanced Vocal Performance Techniques 2 units
+MUSIC 57, Advanced Vocal Performance Techniques

-Transfer: UC, CSU

-• Prerequisite: Pre-enrollment audition required.
+- Prerequisite: Pre-enrollment audition required. - Skills Advisory: Music 1 and Music 50B

 This course is designed for the advanced vocal student.
 It includes an introduction to the International Phonetic Association sound symbols and their usage in performance preparation; appropriate stylistic exercise and vocalise techniques; song form analysis; in-depth song preparation techniques; professional standards of conduct when working with other musicians; and advanced stage performance and auditioning techniques.
 Repertoire from the Classical, Jazz, Musical Theater, and Pop genres will be included.
 The course will include individual in-class performances and culminate in a final public performance of selected material.
 Acceptance into the course shall be by audition.

 MUSIC 59, Chamber Choir

-2 units

-Transfer: UC, CSU

-• Prerequisite: Audition required.

 The chamber choir studies and performs compositions ranging from the madrigal to contemporary works suitable for smaller ensembles.

-MUSIC 60A, Elementary Piano, First Level
+MUSIC 60A, Elementary Piano, First Level 2 units

-2 units

-Transfer: UC, CSU

-• Prerequisite: None.